sderosiaux/golb/src/pages/2018-08-10-never-commit-too-early/index.md

 }
 ```

-Basically, it just _lazifies_ some execution using a thunk (and provides some cleanup with its parent `Bracket`, and is monadic).
+Basically, it just _lazifies_ some execution using a thunk (and provides some cleanup with its parent `Bracket` which is monadic).

 Unfortunately, there is no `Sync` instance of `Future` because it wouldn't be lawful (would not respect the law `Sync` needs to respect): `Future` being not lazy, it can't defer an execution.